shawnduong18/ucsd-parking-dashboard/README.md

 A user selects their destination from a dropdown, sets their arrival time with a slider, picks their permit type, and hits Find Parking.
 The map highlights nearby lots, dims the rest, and produces a ranked list of options below.
 Clicking any pin shows a popup with the full hourly occupancy profile for that lot.

-The rest of the dashboard is organized into a **Trends** dropdown with three sub-pages:

-- **Overview** — the university-wide occupancy trend across all 20 survey periods, with the COVID drop and recovery arc clearly visible
+An **Overview** tab dispalying the university-wide occupancy trend across all 20 survey periods.

 An **About** tab documents the data source, permit type definitions, and known limitations for users unfamiliar with the survey methodology.